arlofonseca/fivem-parking/README.md

 - **props** _(optional)_
   - `table`
-    - The properties of the vehicle (e.g., vehicle color, tints, etc.) can be obtained using client functions like `lib.getVehicleProperties`. or `ESX.Game.GetVehicleProperties`.
+    - The properties of the vehicle (e.g., vehicle color, tints, etc.) can be obtained using client functions like `lib.getVehicleProperties` or `ESX.Game.GetVehicleProperties`.

 - **location** _(optional)_
   - `'outside'` or `'parked'` or `'impound'`, default state is `'outside'`.